Barbados Black Belly: Characteristics

 The Black Belly is well adapted to tropical conditions: it has a high tolerance of parasites and is able to survive by grazing tropical grasses of poor quality, even in severe tropical heat and humidity.
-They are fleet of foot and in many ways resemble deer.
 It is a hair sheep, growing hair rather than wool.
 Unlike most tropical sheep, it is highly prolific, with an average litter size of approximately 2.
-If raised in cooler climates, they often develop a wool undercoat that they shed in the spring.